martin-t/cvars/README.md

 **TL;DR**: Set and get struct fields based on the field's name as a string.

 Cvars aims to minimize boilerplate - there are no traits to implement manually and no setup code to call per cvar.
-There is also be no extra performance cost for keeping everything configurable even after you're done finding the best values - you can (and are meant to) keep things tweakable for your players to experiment themselves.
+There is also no extra performance cost for keeping everything configurable even after you're done finding the best values - you can (and are meant to) keep things tweakable for your players to experiment themselves.

 # Usage